Pick Your Own

 Peony — $5.00 per stem

-While we will have a few pairs of scissors and some buckets available, our supplies are limited!
+• Scissors.
+While we will have a few pairs of scissors available, our supplies are limited!
 Bring your own if possible.

 • Look for flowers that have freshly opened buds and avoid cutting flowers that haven’t opened yet.
 Varieties of flowers that produce one blossom per stem (such as zinnias, dahlias or asters) prefer to be cut after the bud has begun to open.
 Varieties that produce multiple flowers per stem (like snapdragons, larkspur, and delphiniums) prefer to be cut when blooms on the lower 1/3 of the stem have opened.
 The remaining blooms will continue to open after cutting.